dzmitrymain/senla-training/README.md

 # Scooter Rental
 ## Information

-*This is a RESTful web service using Spring final project at Senla training courses.*
+*This is a RESTful web service, final project at Senla training courses.*

 ## Installation